 ABAS HAD A DRAFT PRIVACY NOTICE AVAILABLE AT THE MEETING AND IT HAS SINCE BEEN POSTED ON THE BLOG-SITE

 It is your responsibility to make sure any data is safely stored.

 If stored on a computer that computer should have security software that is properly installed and regularly updated.
 You may wish to review encryption.

 As earlier stated go to “Allotment & Leisure Gardener for more information or go to www.ico.org.uk (information commissioner)

 GM SPATIAL PLAN

-So far as we know the principal outstanding issues from 2017 have been raised with the Council and/or covered in previous sections
+So far as we know the principal outstanding issues from the previous meeting have been covered in previous sections

 ANY OTHER BUSINESS